-One major challenge for all cells is keeping unwanted things out of their cell’s system.
-Classically, we view the process of pathogenic substances entering cells as being a product of their interaction with matching receptors on the cells (a world view I believe is emphasized by medical science because drugs can be developed to disrupt this process).
-I personally believe that this exclusion process by the cell is heavily influenced by charges, zeta potential and liquid crystalline water.
+One major challenge for all cells is keeping unwanted things out.
+Classically, we view the process of pathogenic substances entering cells as being a product of their interaction with matching receptors on the cells (a world view which I believe is emphasized by medical science because drugs can be developed to disrupt this process).
+I, in turn, believe that this exclusion process by the cell is heavily influenced by existing charges, zeta potential and liquid crystalline water.

-Because liquid crystalline water can for the most part only form on negatively charged surfaces (the same way that water molecules each expel half a hydrogen atom and thereby hold a net negative charge due to the lost hydrogens), almost every surface in the body (and many other natural systems) is coated with negative charge.
-Since colloidal stability partly depends upon the mutual repulsion created by identical charges, most natural colloidal systems require negative charges to remain dispersed and clump together if excessive positive charges are present (most methods of restoring zeta potential to aid colloidal dispersion operate on this principle).
+Because liquid crystalline water can for the most part only form on negatively charged surfaces (the same way that water molecules each expel half a hydrogen atom and thereby hold a net negative charge due to the lost hydrogens), almost every surface in the body (and many other natural systems) is coated with a negative charge.
+Since colloidal stability (which governs the behavior of most fluid systems) largely depends upon the mutual repulsion created by identical charges, most natural colloidal systems utilize negative charges to remain dispersed and only clump together if excessive positive charges are present (likewise most methods of restoring zeta potential operate on this principle).

-One of the particularly interesting observations made by the original proponents of physiologic zeta potential was that bacterial and viral infections (I believe this was the most studied with influenza) would create a consistent degradation of the physiologic zeta potential.
+One of the particularly interesting observations made by the original proponent of physiologic zeta potential was that bacterial and viral infections (I believe this was the most studied with influenza) would create a consistent degradation of the physiologic zeta potential.
 This provides an explanation for why viruses like influenza can be so much more dangerous for the elderly.
-Someone with a healthy zeta potential can tolerate a minor impairment of it (they will just feel a bit unwell), but for someone who already has an impaired zeta potential (which is a very common consequence of aging), this can be sufficient to pass a critical threshold where severe illness onsets.
+Someone with a healthy zeta potential can tolerate a minor impairment of their colloidal stability (they will just feel a bit unwell), but for someone who already has an impaired zeta potential (which is a very common consequence of aging), that reduction can be sufficient to pass a critical threshold where severe illness onsets.

-One of the earliest distinguishing characteristics of COVID-19 to me was that many patients developed clinical signs suggesting severe zeta potential disruption, something I considered to be highly unusual.
-A key reason I was concerned about the spike protein long before the vaccines entered the market, was because I had identified it as the likely culprit for the zeta potential disruption.
-This was due to it being a novel component of the SARS-CoV-2 virus (which differed from that of SARS-CoV-1) that was present on the surface of the virus and which had a high positive charge density.
+One of the earliest distinguishing characteristics of COVID-19 to me was that many patients developed clinical signs suggesting severe zeta potential disruption, something I had not seen with any other respiratory virus.
+A key reason I was concerned about the spike protein long before the vaccines entered the market, was because I had identified it as the likely culprit for this zeta potential disruption.
+This was due to it being a novel component of the SARS-CoV-2 virus (it differed from that of SARS-CoV-1) that was present on the surface of the virus and which had an unusually high positive charge density.
 It has since been shown that the spike protein directly induces clumping of red blood cells, likely due to its charge distribution having the potential to create a significant disruption of physiologic zeta potential.

-For this article, we look at it solely from a barrier perspective, and on that point, there is some interesting corroborating evidence.
-The earliest one I came across was from the work of Viktor Schauberger (1885-1958), who believed it was critically important for water to travel in a vortexing pattern, something as discussed in part 1, has been shown to increase the presence of liquid crystalline water.
-One of the many discoveries made by utilizing vortexing systems based on his design for water supplies was that it reduced the growth of bacteria within the water system (e.g., inside pipes).
+In this article, we review some of the evidence supporting that barrier hypothesis.
+The earliest I came across was from the work of Viktor Schauberger (1885-1958), who believed it was critically important for water to travel in a vortexing pattern, something as discussed in the previous part of this series, has been shown to increase the presence of liquid crystalline water.
+One of the many discoveries made by utilizing vortexing systems based on his design for water supplies was that it reduced the growth of bacteria within the water system (e.g., on the inside of pipes).